moorepants/learn-multibody-dynamics/loads.rst

 .. figure:: figures/force-car-replacement.svg
    :align: center

-   Forces acting at each tire replaced with a resultant and a torque.
+   Set :math:`S` of forces acting at each tire can be replaced with a resultant and a torque at a specified point, in this case :math:`B_o`.

-.. todo:: The torque should probably not have :math:`B_o` in the superscript because it is the same about any point.
-But the moment is calculated about that point.
-Not sure the best notation.

-   Add the length and width to figure.
+In SymPy Mechanics, first define the symbols:

 .. jupyter-execute::